Bonding with Daniel Craig…

-Before Bond is charged for wrecking a hotel room, Keith Moon style, they leave for the site where the coordinates meet.
-They get there by train, leading to henchman no 1’s fight to his death and obligatory “I’m a girl and can use a gun” cliché and obligatory torrid Bond and Bond girl lovemaking scene.
+Before Bond is charged for wrecking a hotel room, drunk popstar style, they leave for the site where the coordinates meet.
+They get there by train, leading to henchman no 1’s fight to his death.
+Then the obligatory “I’m a girl and can use a gun (thanks very much)” cliché and torrid Bond and Bond girl lovemaking scene.

 Weeper Rating: 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 /10